kamallouisnahas/Contour/README.md

 Do the easy example first.

-Create a new workspace in Contour and import ‘difficult_example.tif’ from the ‘example_data’ folder.
+Create a new workspace in Contour and import ‘difficult_example.tif’.

 The original voxel dimensions are 10 nm x 10 nm x 10 nm (width, height, depth)